 A creative brief is like a road map.
-A great brief leads to imaginative and persuasive ads, Websites or videos.
+A great brief is clear and specific.
+It leads to imaginative and persuasive ads, Websites or videos.
 And gets you there quickly.

-A bad brief starts you off in the wrong direction.
+A bad brief is incomplete or confusing.
+It starts you off in the wrong direction.
 So you have to stop, figure out where the heck you're going, and start again.
 Or worse, you follow that brief to Trash Town, a total waste of time.

-> New 2017 slideshow How to Write a Creative Brief
+> Click for slideshow: How to Write a Creative Brief

-The first part of the brief writing process - for new clients, new products or services - involves collecting information, which frequently includes consumer insights.
+The first part of the creative process - for new clients, new products or services - involves collecting information and capturing insights.

 A consumer insight is like a whispered confession between best friends. it's a simple truth that applies to a significant set of your target audience.

 Consumer insights help you understand why people buy, why they don't buy, or some other aspect of the way they think, they feel or behave.

 Example: Many people in the affluent 50+ market are reluctant to buy a high-end HD TV because they believe the technology is complex, difficult to setup and to hard to master.

 Example: The majority of women buy the same cooking oil their mothers used, simply grabbing a familiar bottle off the shelf.